Phansad Wildlife Sanctuary: Biodiversity

 The sanctuary is rich in flora and fauna.
-The forest types are semi-evergreen, evergreen, Mixed deciduous and dry deciduous forests and grasslands and coast.
+The forest types are semi-evergreen, evergreen, mixed deciduous and dry deciduous forests, grasslands and coast.

 Faunal diversity

 The sanctuary has a small population of Indian giant squirrel which is fragmented from the Western ghats.
 The fauna include 16 species of mammals, more than 200 species of birds, 17 reptiles, 47 insects and 27 marine invertebrates.
 The White-rumped vulture (Gyps bengalensis) which is noted as critically endangered is also found in the sanctuary.